mjdecker/mjdecker.github.io/_projects/cs2/bigint.md

 		* Overload `operator==` to compare if two bigints are equal.
 It should return a bool - true if equal and false otherwise.
 		* A `debug_print` method is provided for you to help developing and debugging.
 	* Testing
-		* There are a provided set of tests to validate your you implementation of the above.
+		* There are a provided set of tests to validate your implementation of the above.
+These are run by auto-grader, but not Visual Studio.

 	* **Iteration 2 - 50 points** - [Rubric](#iteration-2-rubric)
 		* Implementation